Hierarchical Clustering

 Agglomerative hierarchical clustering works as follows.

-1. We compute the similarities between the instances and represent these in the form of a matrix, which is also called similarity or proximity matrix.
+We compute the similarities between the instances and represent these in the form of a matrix, which is also called a similarity or proximity matrix.

-3. We merge the closest two clusters and update the proximity matrix.
+We merge the closest two clusters and update the proximity matrix.
 Updating the matrix involves computing the cluster distance between the new merged cluster and every other cluster.
-This is so that in the next iteration, this new updated matrix is used, and we perform the merge operation using the updated matrix again.
+This ensures that in the next iteration, the updated matrix is used and the merge operation is performed again using the updated matrix.